 With the intention of reclaiming this point in Oakland from redlining and a shamefully racist history, THE OAKLAND STAIRS PROJECT aims to echo the original intention, and evolve it into a permanent stair mural that embodies a new ideal of racial equality, unity and change.
 We hope this mural gives the Oakland hills a fresh voice, elevates the Sunflower Path stairs into a local landmark, inspires a positive impact on local residents and visitors, and reflects our now diverse community, including and welcoming Black and of color residents.

-We are gathering signatures on our petition to show neighborhood support and inviting local black artists and artists of color to submit proposals.
+We have gathered signatures on our petition and raised funds to show neighborhood support.
+Local artists are collaborating on the mural's design.
 We've received endorsement from Councilman Dan Kalb, and we're working with the Department of Transportation and Paint the Town for approval.

 Contact us to get involved!